-The Nintendo Switch is surging two years after its launch.
-With record-breaking sales, a smattering of excellent exclusives, and a massive library of wonderful indies, the Switch has become quite the juggernaut.
-Online multiplayer hasn’t quite gotten on the same level as the PS4 and Xbox One.
-Even with its dedicated Nintendo Switch Online subscription program, the Switch still lags behind the competition online.
-The install base, however, is huge, making it a great place to play online games, even if the infrastructure isn’t as feature rich.
+The Nintendo Switch is still a force in the console market.
+With record-breaking sales at launch, a smattering of excellent exclusives, and a massive library of wonderful indies, the Switch has become quite the juggernaut.
+Online multiplayer hasn’t quite gotten on the same level as the PlayStation 4 and Xbox One, though.
+Even with its dedicated Nintendo Switch Online subscription program, the Switch still lags behind the competition.
+The install base, however, is huge, making it a great place to play online games, even if the infrastructure isn’t as feature-rich.
 Additionally, a growing number of games feature cross-play support with Xbox One, PS4, PC, and sometimes even mobile.
-That means you can game on the go against even larger player bases with Switch cross-play.

 Here are all the Switch games with cross-platform multiplayer support.

 - How to gameshare on your Nintendo Switch

 - 11 Switch games you should play docked